 Cattle panels (utility panels)

 We've also used 16-foot-long wire cattle panels, pictured below.
 They are easy to install using t-posts every eight feet.
 The panels are rigid, so one person can install a fence pretty easily.
-There is no need to "stretch" the fencing tightly like some other types of fencing.
+There is no need to "stretch" the fencing tightly from post to post like some other types of fencing.

 But I do love this type of fencing for goats.
 It keeps the goats in, and it's very easy to install.
 I just don't use it where there are horses on the other side of the fence.